-- 536 FOUNDATIONS AND ELEMENTS OF ADAPTED PHYSICAL EDUCATION 3 credits Principles, components, and strategies necessary in providing motor activities for handi-capped students via application of a neuro-developmental model and alternative methods.
-Three hour recture - ADVANCED ATHLETIC INJURY MANAGEMENT 4 credits (30 clinical hours) 541 Prerequisities, 3100 208/209, 5550-240.
-Advanced athletic training techniques for the student lesiring to become a certified athletic trainer according to the regulations of the National Athletic Trainers Association. - THERAPEUTIC MODALITIES AND EQUIPMENT IN SPORTS MEDICINE

-3 credits (30 clinical hours) Prerequisites 300:209/209, 5550:240.
+- 536 FOUNDATIONS AND ELEMENTS OF ADAPTED PHYSICAL EDUCATION 3 credits Principles, components, and strategies necessary in providing motor activities for hand-capped students via application of a neuro-developmental model and alternative methods Three hour lecture - 541 ADVANCED ATHLETIC INJURY MANAGEMENT 4 credits (30 clinical hours) Prerequisites.
+3100:208/209, 5550:240.
+Advanced athletic training techniques for the student desiring to become a certified athletic trainer according to the regulations of the National Athletic Trainers Association. - THERAPEUTIC MODALITIES AND EQUIPMENT IN 542 SPORTS MEDICINE 3 credits (30 clinical hours) Prerequisites: 3100:208/209, 5550:240.
 Purpose is to develop techniques and skills among sports medicine personnel in the selection and implementation of therapeutic modalities and the equipment used in the rehabilitation of injuries to athletes.
+551 ASSESSMENT AND EVALUATION IN